Skip to main content

 • Don’t water if it’s windy – If the wind speed is above 5 mph, much of the water will blow where it’s not needed and evaporate.

-• Water at the right time – Don’t water between 10 AM and 6 PM.
+• Water at the right time – Don’t water between 8 AM and 8 PM.
 This reduces evaporation loss.
-While GHID has not adopted a drought outdoor watering schedule, you can help balance water use by watering on odd days in addresses with an odd number, and even days at addresses with an even number, while still following the weekly watering guide (number of days per week) above.
+While GHID has not adopted a drought outdoor watering schedule, you can help balance system-wide water use by watering on odd days in addresses with an odd number, and even days at addresses with an even number, while still following the weekly watering guide (number of days per week) above.

 • Prioritize your watering – water trees, shrubs, perennials and annuals before grass.